-This section provides overview, applications, and principles of rare earth magnets.
-Also, please take a look at the list of 25 rare earth magnet manufacturers and their company rankings.
+This section provides an overview for rare earth magnets as well as their applications and principles.
+Also, please take a look at the list of 24 rare earth magnet manufacturers and their company rankings.
+Here are the top-ranked rare earth magnet companies as of June, 2023: 1.Shin-Etsu Chemical Co., Ltd., 2.Adams Magnetic Products Co., 3.Toshiba Materials Co., Ltd..

 Table of Contents